abevol/vscode-local-commet/README.md

 ### Change Log

+## [1.2.1] - September 3, 2025

+- The issue of being unable to normally save and exit when entering Markdown editing from a mouse click
+- Some other optimizations

 ## [1.2.0] - 2025-08-23

 - ✨ Biggest highlight: Support for multi-user collaboration, allowing users to share local comments to the cloud and pull local comments from the cloud